JamesTiberiusKirk/team5agile/Software_Code/backend/README.md

 ### Available Procedures (Queries)
 - getAllOptions()
 Returns the whole dataset
 - getRefineOptions(procedure id, procedure name/description, provider name, provider state)
     Returns an unsorted set of data from a query matching any of the parameters entered
 - sortRefineOptions(procedure id, procedure name/description, provider name, provider state, column to sort by, sort ASC or DESC)
     Returns a set of data from a query matching any of the parameters entered, and sorted on the specified column either ascending or descending (ASC or DESC)
+- sortOptionsPages(procedure id, procedure name/description, provider name, provider state, column to sort by, sort ASC or DESC, number of rows to return, starting row number)
+    Returns a set of data from a query matching any of the parameters entered, and sorted on the specified column either ascending or descending (ASC or DESC).
+Also send how many rows you want to return, and from where you want to start.
 - checkUser(usernameToSearch, passwordToCheck)
-Returns True if user exists and entered correct password Returns False if user does not exist, or they do exist but entered wrong password
+    Returns True if user exists and entered correct password
+    Returns False if user does not exist, or they do exist but entered wrong password

 ### Available Procedures (Add/Update/Remove Records)
 - insertProcedure(procedure id, procedure definition)
     Adds new record to Procedure table with specified ID and definition
 - insertProvider(provider id, provider name, provider street address, provider state, provider ZIP Code, provider referral region)
     Adds new record to Provider table with specified details
-- insertCosts(procedure id, provider id, avg covered charges, total payments, avg medicare payments) Adds new record to Costs table with specified details.
+- insertCosts(procedure id, provider id, avg covered charges, total payments, avg medicare payments)
+    Adds new record to Costs table with specified details.
     **Procedure and Provider ID's must already exist in their respective tables, or procedure will fail**
 - addNewUser(username, password)
     Adds new record to Users table with specified username and password
 - addCoordsExistingProvider(provider id, latitude, longitude)
     Adds/updates coordinates to existing provider record, coordinates must be in decimal format.